 How to Report a Sexual Assault

 Colorado College encourages students to report sexual assault, intimate partner violence, stalking, and other forms of sexual violence.
 Under CC's Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy, and the general Anti-Discrimination Policy, students have three paths or options to pursue, all of which can be done at different times or concurrently.
 You can speak confidentially to the CC Sexual Assault Response Coordinator about all of these options, which include:

 - Confidential Support Systems: At CC, confidential means any information given to a confidential resource will not be shared with the school or anyone else.
-The Sexual Assault Response Coordinator, campus Chaplains, counselors, and START (Student Title IX Assistance and Resource Team) group members provide information and confidential support to assist students in making decisions about filing a formal complaint/charges and seeking medical care or counseling.
+The Sexual Assault Response Coordinator, campus Chaplains, counselors, and START (Student Title IX Assistance and Resource Team) group members provide clear information, options, and confidential support to assist students in making decisions about filing a formal complaint/charges and seeking medical care or counseling.
 These resources can also assist students in managing the impact of misconduct on their academic and social functioning.

 - Confidential Resources